se-edu/addressbook-level4/docs/DeveloperGuide.md

 ### Build Automation

-See [UsingGradle.md](UsingGradle.md) to learn how to use Gradle for build automation.
+You may read [UsingGradle.md](UsingGradle.md) to learn how to use Gradle for build automation.

 ### Continuous Integration

 We use [Travis CI](https://travis-ci.org/) to perform _Continuous Integration_ on our projects.
-See [UsingTravis.md](UsingTravis.md) for more details.
+You may read [UsingTravis.md](UsingTravis.md) for more details.

 ### Making a Release